Key insights

 - Laborers and mechanics employed by the taxpayer, contractor, or subcontractor in the construction, alteration, or repair of a facility must be paid the prevailing wage rates (or more) in the geographic area where the facility is located.

-- Laborers and mechanics must be paid prevailing wage rates during the facility’s construction and for alteration and repair work for up to a 10-year period following the date the facility was placed in service.
+- Laborers and mechanics must be paid prevailing wage rates during the facility’s construction and alteration and repair work for up to a 10-year period following the date the facility was placed in service.

 - All laborers and mechanics working on a qualified facility must be paid consistently with the regular payroll practices of the taxpayer, contractor, or subcontractor.